SeeknnDestroy/SeeknnDestroy/README.md

     def say_hi(self):
         print("Thanks for dropping by!
-I'm dedicated to learning, growing, and pushing the boundaries in AI and tech.")
+I'm dedicated to learning, growing, and pushing the boundaries in AI.")

 me = PromptEngineer()
 me.say_hi()